 Localization is more than ‘just a language thing’

-Localization also demands that brands consider regional differences in language and meaning.
-It’s rarely enough just to translate once for a particular market and call it done.
-In Spain, for example, it might seem easy to translate into Spanish and use the same email for the entire country.
-But an email sent to a customer in Madrid, using Castilian Spanish and its associated idioms, could be seen as outright insulting if sent to a partner in Barcelona, where the primary language is Catalan.
+In Spain, for example, it might seem easy to translate into Spanish, and use the same email for the entire country.
+But an email sent to a customer in Madrid, using Castilian Spanish and its associated idioms, could be seen as insulting if sent to a partner in Barcelona, where the primary language is Catalan.

-Differences within the same language must also be taken into account, depending on where your target audience resides, as with French in Canada, France, Haiti, or Cameroon, just to name a few.
+Differences within the same language must also be taken into account.
+Depending where your target audience resides, the “same” language can be very different.
+For example, French in Canada, France, Haiti, and Cameroon, varies drastically.

 One-off translations = one-off failures